African Union

 The US relies on existing federal laws and guidelines to regulate AI but aims to introduce AI legislation and a federal regulation authority.

-The AI Bill primarily focuses on establishing core principles for the research, development and use of AI, formulating the government's Fundamental Plan for AI, implementing basic national policies, and establishing an Artificial Intelligence Strategy Center.
+The AI Act primarily focuses on establishing core principles for the research, development and use of AI, formulating a basic policy framework ("Basic AI Plan"), and establishing the AI Strategic Headquarters ("Headquarters"), the government's central body for AI policy.

-Article 7 – The duty of AI Business Actors to make reasonable efforts to use AI to improve the efficiency and overall level of their business in line with the core principles of the Bill.
+Article 7 – describes the duty of AI business actors to make reasonable efforts in utilizing AI to improve the efficiency and overall level of their business in line with the core principles of the Act.

-Article 25(2) – Gives the AI Strategy Center the general ability to request cooperation from any entity as it deems necessary to perform its duties.
+Article 25(2) – gives the Headquarters the general ability to request cooperation from any entity when deemed especially necessary in performing its duties.

-Separately, Japan has published the Hiroshima International Guiding Principles for Organizations Developing Advanced AI Systems (the Hiroshima Principles), which aim to establish and promote guidelines worldwide for safe, secure, and trustworthy AI.4
+Separately, Japan has published the Hiroshima International Guiding Principles for Organizations Developing Advanced AI Systems (the Hiroshima Principles), which aim to establish and promote guidelines worldwide for safe, secure, and trustworthy AI.

-As stated above, the AI Bill was approved by the Cabinet Office on February 28, 2025, and approved by Parliament on May 28, 2025.
-The AI Strategy Center will likely launch sometime in the summer of 2025, and the Fundamental AI Plan is expected to begin to be implemented within the year.
+As stated above, the AI Act was approved by the Cabinet Office on February 28, 2025, and approved by Parliament on May 28, 2025.
+The General Assembly of the Headquarters held its first meeting on September 12, 2025, and the Basic AI Plan was approved by the Cabinet Office on December 23, 2025.

 Various laws, though not adopted specifically to regulate AI, are likely to affect the development or use of AI in Japan.
 A non-exhaustive list of key examples includes:

 There have also been efforts to legislate the takedown and prevention of fake or wrong content.
 On May 9, 2024, the Information Distribution Providers Act (which is the amendment of the existing Providers' Liability Limitation Act) was passed by the Diet (the national legislature of Japan) with an aim to expedite content takedown requests.
-Even though it is not an AI-specific law and does not address AI-generated content, the Draft Discussion Points refer to it as a means for addressing risks arising from AI.
+Even though it is not an AI-specific law and does not address AI-generated content, the draft discussion points of the Information Distribution Providers Act refer to it as a means for addressing risks arising from AI.

 In addition, various acts involving AI may already be caught by the Criminal Code: using AI to defame another could fall under the ambit of defamation; using AI-generated fake content to interfere with someone's business could be punishable as an obstruction of business; and giving unauthorized commands to another person's computer can also be punishable under the criminal code.

-The AI Bill states that its core principles are to promote competitive productivity, ensure transparency, and to foster productivity through advancing fundamental AI research and personnel development.
+The AI Act states that its core principles are to promote competitiveness, ensure transparency, and to foster productivity through advancing fundamental AI research and personnel development.
 While advancing these goals, the government aims to investigate and guide organizations away from the improper use of AI, which are uses that may lead to the violation of rights or harm prosperity.

 Additionally, the Hiroshima Principles identify several significant risks, including: disinformation, copyright, cybersecurity, risks to health and safety, and societal risks (e.g., the ways in which advanced AI systems can give rise to harmful bias and discrimination).